Brock Lesnar's Surgery and Its Impact on Ostomy Stigma

 “I had no clue what was wrong.
 The doctor didn't know either.
 He was waiting for a part for the CT machine.
 Time was slipping away, and I was wondering if I would ever make it out of that hospital alive.
 I put my faith in the doctors at that hospital.
 I shouldn't have.
 It almost cost me my career.
 It almost cost me my life.”

-After a weekend on morphine with no CT scan, Lesnar asked for more pain medication and he and wife drove across the border to a hospital in Bismarck, ND.
+After a weekend on morphine with no CT scan, Lesnar asked for more pain medication and he and his wife drove across the border to a hospital in Bismarck, ND.

 “I have a high threshold for pain, higher than most guys, and I couldn't deal with it,” he says of the agony he felt during the four-hour ride.
 "It felt like I had taken a shotgun blast to the stomach, and then someone poured in some salt and Tabasco sauce, and stirred it all up with a nasty pitchfork.”

 At the Bismarck hospital, Lesnar said he got a CT scan in 20 minutes and was diagnosed with diverticulitis, a digestive disorder.
-He spent the next 11 days in hospital but escaped surgery and returned to fight in the UFC.
+He spent the next 11 days in the hospital but escaped surgery and returned to fight in the UFC.
 His fighting career has been put on hold again, however, with the recent news that he is again suffering from diverticulitis.

 Gray Logo for MeetAnOstoMate